Permutation-Consensus Listwise Judging for Robust Factuality Evaluation: Method

 \subsection{Problem setting}

 Let $x$ be a prompt and $Y=\{y_1,\dots,y_n\}$ a set of candidate responses.
-A listwise judge maps $(x,Y)$ to per-candidate scores and a winner.
-In practice, these outputs can depend on the presentation order of $Y$, even though the underlying evaluation target is order-invariant.
+The factuality target is order-invariant, but a deployed listwise judge consumes an ordered presentation of $Y$ and returns per-candidate scores and a winner.
+In practice, those outputs can depend on the presentation order.
 Our goal is to reduce this order sensitivity without changing the judge model or training a new evaluator.